cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 F(k, x) = N = kH_1(x)
 ~~~

-This output is computed when the client
+This output is computed when the client computes r^(-1) * Z by the
-computes Zr^(-1) by the commutativity of the multiplication.
-The client
+commutativity of the multiplication.
+The client finishes the computation
-finishes the computation by outputting H_2(DST, x || N).
-Note that the
+by outputting H_2(DST, x || N).
+Note that the output from P is not the
-output from P is not the PRF value because the actual input x is blinded
+PRF value because the actual input x is blinded by r.
-by r.

 The security of our construction is discussed in more detail in
 {{protocol-sec}}.